JANUARY

 International Day of Charity (A/RES/67/105)

-While wealth has grown considerably over the last few decades, poverty still persists in developed and developing nations.
+While extreme poverty has significantly declined over the past decades, it’s still a major issue.
 On September 5th of every year, the United Nations urges people around the world to remember and help those less fortunate than them through the International Day of Charity.

 International Literacy Day [UNESCO] (14 C/Resolution 1.441)

-Being able to read provides people with the foundation to earn a good living, break free of poverty and better their families’ lives.
-On September 8th of each year on International Literacy Day, the United Nations seeks to raise awareness about the importance of literacy for all men, women and children worldwide.
+Knowing how to read provides people with the foundation to earn a good living, break free of poverty, and better their families’ lives.
+On September 8th of each year on International Literacy Day, the United Nations seeks to raise awareness about the importance of literacy for all people worldwide.

 United Nations Day for South-South Cooperation (A/RES/58/220)